-Within one business day of filing the final pretrial order, the parties must submit to chambers one set of exhibit binders containing copies of all objected-to substantive exhibits.
-In addition, the parties must upload electronic copies of all exhibits anticipated to be used at trial through a link that will be provided by chambers.
-Exhibits that will be used only for impeachment purposes or to refresh memories need not be included.
+Within a day of filing the final pretrial order, the parties must submit to chambers two sets of exhibit binders and a USB storage device containing copies of all objected-to substantive exhibits.
+Exhibits that will be used only for impeachment purposes or to refresh memories need not be included in the binders.

-After the final pretrial conference and rulings on exhibits, unless otherwise ordered by the Court, by no later than five business days before trial, the parties must submit two sets of exhibit binders.
-In addition, the parties must upload any exhibits not previously uploaded to the link provided by chambers.
+After the final pretrial conference and rulings on exhibits, no later than five business days before trial, the parties must submit the final trial exhibits on a USB storage device and provide one paper copy of the exhibits, double-sided in three-ring binders.
+The parties must use the exhibit-naming convention for the Jury Evidence Recording System (JERS); the Court will provide the parties with an instruction memorandum on how to use JERS and name exhibits.

-All paper exhibits should be printed double-sided and placed in three ring binders with appropriate cover sheets, exhibits lists, and number tabs.
-All exhibits should be numbered (e.g., PX1, DX1, etc.) All electronic exhibits should be saved in standard file formats, named consistent with the exhibit number and brief description (e.g., PX1 Contract.pdf) and be saved "read-only" and/or locked for editing.
 Any exhibit in .pdf format should undergo Optical Character Recognition (OCR) and be text-searchable.
 If the parties anticipate a voluminous number of final trial exhibits, they should contact my courtroom deputy before submitting them.
 The Court wants to avoid the needless copying of hundreds or thousands of documents in multiple boxes where electronic media may suffice.